Social action, health and safety at work

 The causes

-The 1st cause of MSDs identified is often linked to the organization and environment of the workplace, when certain tasks lead to postural constraints, or involve forceful work, carrying loads, repetitive movements, the use of vibrating hand tools, etc.
+The 1st cause of MSDs identified is often linked to work organization and environment, when certain tasks lead to posture constraints, or involve forceful work, carrying loads, repetitive movements, use of vibrating hand tools, etc.

 The risk increases with the intensity, duration and frequency of exposure to physical constraints.

-Some psychosocial factors may also play a role in the occurrence or aggravation of these disorders: lack of latitude at work, lack of support from co-workers or superiors, or the quantitative demands of the job.
+Some psychosocial factors may be involved in the occurrence or aggravation of these disorders: lack of latitude at work, lack of support from work colleagues or superiors, or quantitative work demands.

-However, each individual has different characteristics (individual factors: age, gender, state of health and lifestyle, medical history, physical capacity, smoking, obesity...) which lead them to react differently to the same risk factors.
+However, each individual has different characteristics (individual factors: age, gender, state of health and lifestyle, medical history, physical capacity, smoking, obesity...) which lead him or her to react differently to the same risk factors.

 Measures to be taken